 If you love a challenge, you’ll get a kick out of Dark Souls Remastered.
 This spruced-up version of the first entry arguably remains the series’ finest hour.

 Boy oh boy do we have a lot of Dark Souls info, check out our Dark Souls bosses, Dark Souls rings, and Dark Souls Sif guides.

 The Tales of series surprisingly only has a single entry on Nintendo Switch, so it’s a good thing that it’s Tales of Vesperia.
 Fans will debate long into the night which Tales game is best, but this regularly appears at the top of lists, and for good reason.

 Not a fan of that story nonsense, and would rather just fight powerful monsters and craft your gear out of their hides?
 Monster Hunter Generations offers that and then some.
 It’s also got some excellent multiplayer for those that like to play with friends.

 Monster Hunter Stories 2 – Wings Of Ruin

-This RPG focused spin-off of the main Monster Hunter series could be a fantastic entry point for younger fans.
-Exploring the vibrant world, and capturing and collecting monsters, all sounds very familiar to Pokemon fans.
+This RPG-focused spin-off of the main Monster Hunter series could be a fantastic entry point for younger fans.
+Exploring the vibrant world and capturing and collecting monsters all sound very familiar to Pokemon fans.
 But a few smart twists on the formula and some really impressive online features mean this title is one of the most impressive RPG titles any younger Switch owner can hope to play.
 Though adults shouldn’t dismiss it either, especially if they’re looking for another monster-collecting adventure.